mido/mido/README.rst

 some feedback before I finalize the API and release the first official version.

-The messages and PortMIDI Input and Output classes are fully implemented, and their API is unlikely to change much.
-Some changes will be made to the Parser class to make its methods a little more consistent and streamlined, and the get_input/output_port() will probably be replaced with something that also returns the state of the port (such as whether it is open or not).
+The messages and PortMidi Input and Output classes are fully implemented, and their API is unlikely to change much.
+Some changes will be made to the Parser class to make its methods a little more consistent and streamlined.

-Much of the code, including the Message class, raises the wrong type of exceptions.
+Some of the code raises the wrong type of exceptions.
 This will have to be fixed.